AnneTiotuico/dailystudy/system-design-interview/ch6-key-value-store.md

 Steps to create a Merkle tree; assuming key space is from 1-12; highlighted boxes indicate inconsistency

-Step 1: Divide key space into buckets (4 in our ex)
-  - a bucket is used as the root level node to maintain a limited depth of the tree
+Step 1: Divide key space into buckets (4 in our ex); a bucket is used as the root level node to maintain a limited depth of the tree
   ![image](./images/merkle-tree1.png)

 Step 2: Once the buckets are created, hash each key in a bucket using a uniform hashing method